Mass1milian0/reboot-bot/README.md

-# reboot-bot
+# reboot-bot : Staff

-WIP bot to add a vote to reboot devious (minecraft community) servers uses AMP API to control ADS controlled instances
+WIP bot to add a fast reboot for devious staff (minecraft community) uses AMP API to control ADS controlled instances
 ## How to install and run